bridge-core/docs/docs/index.md

 features:
     - icon: ⚡️
       title: ZIPPY!
-      details: 'Development with bridge. is faster thanks to its extendable compiler architecture , rich auto-completions and live previews of the things you work on'
+      details: 'Development with bridge. is faster thanks to its extendable compiler architecture, rich auto-completions and live previews of the things you work on'
     - icon: 🛠️
       title: EXTENDABLE!
       details: 'Custom components, custom commands, file presets and themes: You can do almost anything with extensions for bridge. and choose from an already great extension ecosystem'